UncleBats/TGIF_AzurePipelines/Readme.md

     * Save and start a new release, now you can see once an environment completes a percentage succeeded test, click on it and adujust the filter to find out what worked and what didn't.
     ![](./images/TestOverview.png)
     ![](./images/SmokeResults.png)
+    To fix any errors make sure there is somewhere in the value the word `local` in both the `GeneralInfo` library and the `ApplicationEnvironment` variables.
+    And start a `Create a release`.

 1. Change release to use parrallelization